 First, it’s pronounced “Bris-bin”.
-Second, this post will cover the in’s & out’s of Brisbane, Australia- the capital of Queensland.
+Second, this post will cover the in’s & out’s of a backpacker’s guide Brisbane, Australia- the capital of Queensland.
 I visited Brisbane twice and have several friends who studied abroad there, so thanks to their help and my personal experience in the city, here is everything you MUST know about Brisbane:

 Brisbane is not located on Australia’s coast, but is instead situated on the Brisbane river.
 Southbank is the area in Brisbane where my friends lived (shoutout Urbanest) and is the cultural and recreational hub of the city.
 Here you will find Streets Beach- a man-made lagoon perfect for people of all ages (thanks for the photo Erica!) and the famous “Brisbane” block letter sign.
 Southbank also has a ferris wheel, several parks and playgrounds, and the Collective Markets on Saturdays and Sundays!

 Across from Southbank is Brisbane’s CBD (Central Business District- every Australian city has one) where you will find the City Botanic Gardens, Queen Street Mall- an outdoor, pedestrian mall located in the heart of the city, King George Square- where there is a farmers market every Wednesday (thanks for the tip Juliana!), and Fortitude Valley- the hub of Brisbane’s nightlife.

 For nightlife, I recommend Down Under Bar & Grill- we went on a Friday night, but my friends never missed a Dunder Tuesday!
 They also frequented Prohibition, Birdies, and Felons Brewery on Sundays.
 Yes, Australians go out on Sundays- don’t let Mondays ruin your Sunday!